isxuowo/mcwiki/Alloy-Furnace.md

 ![Alloy Furnace](http://i.imgur.com/qLgOPwO.png?1)

-The Alloy Furnace is one of the most important machines available, as it allows you to create higher tier materials by combine various resources into stronger alloys.
+The Alloy Furnace is one of the most important machines available, as it allows for the creation of higher tier materials by combine various resources into stronger alloys.

 Note: The alloy furnace can only handle 1 job at a time.
 Attempting to stack ingredients will not work.
 Also, the machine will jam if the output slot has an item in it.